llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 - **Redirect URI**: Append `/callback` to the FQDN, e.g. `https://tesla.example.com/callback`
 - **Scopes**: `vehicle_device_data`, `vehicle_cmds`, `vehicle_charging_cmds`

 Tesla will provide a Client ID and Client Secret.
-Enter these in add-on configuration.
+Enter these in addon configuration and then restart.

-Customize the Nginx add-on configuration like this and then restart it
+Customize the Nginx add-on configuration like this, hit Save, and then Restart it.
+Ignore the error: _Failed to restart add-on_.

 ```
 active: true
 default: nginx_proxy_default*.conf
 servers: nginx_proxy/*.conf
 ```

-Start this add-on and wait for it to initialize.
-It will fail with an error because Nginx is not configured correctly.

-Restart this add-on and this time it should succeed.

-Open this add-on Web UI in the iOS Home Assistant app and click **Generate OAuth Token**.
+Using iOS or Android Home Assistant Companion app, navigate to this add-on, select **Web UI** and click **Generate OAuth Token**.
 This will launch a web browser where you authenticate with Tesla.
 The API refresh token is printed to the log.
 Write this down as it will not be shown again after you restart the add-on.
+> Note: This was tested on iOS only.
+If it doesn't work on Android please open an issue to let us know.

-Return to the add-on Web UI and click **Enroll public key in your vehicle**.
-This will launch the Tesla app where it prompts for approval.
+Return to the Companion app addon Web UI and click **Enroll public key in your vehicle**.
+This should launch the Tesla app where it prompts for approval.
+> Note: Your Tesla app must be key-paired with the car otherwise the public key can't be added.

-After that is complete, click **Shutdown Flask Server**.
-Now the Tesla HTTPS proxy will start, and the `Regenerate auth` setting will be automatically disabled.
+After that is complete, in the Companion app click **Restart this addon**.
+Now the Tesla HTTPS proxy should start, and the `Regenerate auth` setting will be automatically disabled.

 Configure the [Tesla integration](https://github.com/alandtse/tesla) to use this proxy.